Sweet Seasons: Background

 E!
 News reporter Josh Grossberg described it as one of King's biggest hits.
 Cash Box described it as a "piano pumper-thumper" that is "bright and breezy."
+Record World called it a "worthy choice" as the first single from Music.

 Musicologist James Perone describes Stern's lyrics as being less personal than the lyrics Stern and King wrote for songs on King's earlier album Tapestry.
 However, there is one line which Perone does regard as personal, when King sings about having kids and building a life in the country.
 Perone feels that this line refers to King's daughters and her move to Idaho.
 According to New Jersey Star-Ledger reporter Tris McCall, the lyrics portray the singer in a manner that King often portrays her songs' protagonists, as 'sharp-witted and adorable, but also diffident and reflexively self-deferential'.

 Perone describes the song as 'Top 40, pop-oriented' but also hears elements in the arrangement that anticipate Steely Dan's sound as well as Rickie Lee Jones' horn arrangement in "Chuck E.'s in Love".
 Perone rates the song as 'an ideal AM radio, top-40 pop song... that stands up as well as any of Carole King's hit compositions'.
 But Tim Crouse of Rolling Stone describes the song as a disappointing throwaway.
 Actress Jessie Mueller, who portrayed King in the Broadway musical Beautiful: The Carole King Musical, regards "Sweet Seasons" as one of her favorite King songs.